Delicious Peanut Butter

 Bed divider

-Latest Post: Change is afoot.
+Change is afoot.

 Change is afoot.
 Finally, after months of thinking about it, I have finally implemented change.
 I’ve spent long enough second-guessing my logic, but there comes a time when you just have to take the plunge.
 And sometimes you’re pushed.
 This time it was my garlic that pushed me.
-I normally start it in April, so it has an opportunity to get big enough to beat … Continue reading Latest Post: Change is afoot.
+I normally start it in April, so it has an opportunity to get big enough to beat … Continue reading Change is afoot.

 Chicken wire